Volue-Public/energy-mesh-python/docs/source/intro.rst

 Introduction
 ----------------

-This is an introduction to the Mesh Python API, a gRPC based approach to communicate with Volues Mesh server.
+This is an introduction to the Mesh Python SDK, a gRPC based approach to communicate with Volues Mesh server.

 Prerequisites
 **************

-Mesh Python API works with Python 3.7 or higher.
+Mesh Python SDK works with Python 3.7 or higher.
 Support for earlier versions are not provided due to dependencies.

 Installing
 ***********